|Maximum annual contribution||MAXIMUM_ANNUAL_CONTRIBUTION|

 ** Your marginal tax rate is used to calculate your potential tax savings.
 We assume that all contributions receive a tax deduction at the tax rate you enter here.

 In order to put money into an HSA you are required to have a High Deductible Health Plan (HDHP) in effect for either you or your family.
 A HDHP is simply health insurance that meets certain minimum deductible and maximum out-of-pocket expense requirements.
-In 2013, for a HDHP, the minimum deductible amount is $1,250 for self-only coverage and $2,500 for family coverage.
-A HDHP must also have a maximum out-of-pocket expense per year.
-For 2013, this maximum is $6,250 for self only coverage and $12,500 for family coverage.
-This maximum does not include the cost of the insurance premiums.
+The table below shows the limits for HSA's in 2016.

 Please note, you are no longer eligible to make HSA contributions starting in the first month that you are eligible for and enrolled in Medicare Part A or B.